Germany targeting coal plants to reach 2020 climate goals

 Although about 25 percent of power generated in Germany comes from renewables, around 45 percent still comes from coal.

-The package, which will require several different laws to go through parliament, envisages savings of 25-30 million tonnes of CO2 emissions through a national energy efficiency plan to modernize buildings and improve insulation.
+The package, which will require several different laws to go through parliament, envisages savings of 25-30 million tonnes of CO2 emissions through a national energy efficiency plan to modernise buildings and improve insulation.
+(Additional reporting by Markus Wacket; Editing by Mark Heinrich)